-The Jesse M. Unruh Building Renovation Project would cause an adverse physical change to the Jesse M. Unruh Building and the Capitol fountain and would result in a substantial adverse change in the significance of two contributors to a historic architectural resource.
+The Gregory Bateson Building Renovation Project would cause an adverse physical change to the Gregory Bateson Building and would result in a substantial adverse change in the significance of a historic architectural resource.
 This would result in a significant impact as described in State CEQA Guideline 15064.5(b)(1).